vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 1725

 by the B BRAS), to Stein's notes in his translation of the Rāja-tarangini and his memoir on the Ancient Geography of Kashmir published separately (and also embodied in the 2nd volume of the translation of Kalhana's work).
 All the names of tirthas are transliterated into the English alphabet and arranged according to the English mode of spelling.
 For the Mahābhārata references are given to the oblong Bombay edition and by citing names of parvans, but in the case of the Rāmāyana Roman figures I to VII are employed for the Bāla, Ayodhyā, Aranya, Kiskindhā, Sundara, Yuddha and Uttara kāndas respectively.
 For the Rāmāyaṇa I have used the edition brought out by the Madras Law Journal Press in 1933.
 Among Purānas the Anandāśrama editions of the Agni, Brahma, Brahmavaivarta, Matsya, Vāyu and Padma have been relied upon and as to the rest of the Mahāpurāņas the Venkate śvara Press editions have been used (except in the case of the Nrasimhapurāņa of which the edition of Messrs.
 Gopal Narayan & Co. and the Bhāgavatapurāna, of which the Nirnayasagara edition of the bare text have been referred to).
 The Skandapurāņa has been a source of great trouble and labour.
 Owing to the limited time at my disposal I have not been able to digest thoroughly the ninety thousand and odd verses of that purāņa, though I have very carefully gone into the Kāśikhanda and some other khandas.
 Besides, there are two separate recensions of the Skanda and large portions of it appear to be apocryphal and later additions.
 The seven big sections of the Skanda viz.
-Maheśvarakhanda, Vaişpava, Brāhma, Kāśi, Avantya, Nāgara, Prabhāsa are indicated by Roman figures from I to VII and the sub-sections by Arabic figures.
+Maheśvarakhanda, Vaiṣpava, Brāhma, Kāśi, Avantya, Nāgara, Prabhāsa are indicated by Roman figures from I to VII and the sub-sections by Arabic figures.
 Some of these sub-sections have further sub-divisions into Pūrvārdha and Uttarārdha.

 BUD